altnetto/altnetto/README.md

 ### Hi there, my name is Altieres 👋

-- 🔭 I’m currently working as a Full Stack Software Engineer,
+- 🔭 I’m currently working as a Full Stack Software Engineer
+- 💖 I deeply love to learn
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science and Data Engineering
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Science, Literature and History
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I really love to learn any kind of language, since natural languages (e.g German) to computational languages (e.g Python)

  <div>
   <a href="https://github.com/altnetto">